 KorPro vs Kubecost

-Comparing two approaches to Kubernetes cost optimization: resource cleanup vs cost monitoring
+Comparing two approaches to Kubernetes cost optimization: a self-hosted, read-only platform that keeps your data in your own environment vs cost monitoring

 Installation